cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/condition.md

 * When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the `user/Provenance.read` scope.
 Currently `patient/Provenance.read` is not supported and hence `_revinclude` cannot be utilised for patient persona.

-* When `encounter` is provided, only encounter-dianosis will be returned for the matched encounter/s.
+* When `encounter` is provided, only encounter-diagnosis will be returned for the matched encounter/s.
 No Problems/HealthConcerns are returned

 ### Headers